Arrioc/arrioc.github.oi/index.md

-## The following is a code review that explains the code, analyzes the code for flaws and decides on a plan.
+## The following is a code review that explains the code, analyzes the code for flaws, and decides on a plan.
 It's 41m.
 In the future I'll edit this down.
 It's a bit of a rough first draft. 😅